dhagmann/deliberation-assets/projects/constructive_disagreement/hidden_profile/conflict_7.md

 ---
-name: projects/constructive_disagreement/hidden_profile/post_competent.md
+name: projects/constructive_disagreement/hidden_profile/conflict_7.md
 type: multipleChoice
 ---

-# I felt they were a competent person.
+# I would like to work with members of this group again in the future.

 ---